MS-ES-DEMO/avd-fast-deploy/README.md

 git clone https://github.com/MS-ES-DEMO/avd-consumption-play.git
 ```

-* Create a folder called "Tools" under the "C:\Program Files\PowerShell\7\Modules" path and copy the RandomPassword.psm1 file into this folder.
-This powershell module will be use by deploy.ps1 to generate strong passwords for two important required parameters.
+* Create a folder called "Tools" under the `C:\Program Files\PowerShell\7\Modules` path and copy the `RandomPassword.psm1` file into this folder.
+This powershell module will be use by `deploy.ps1` to generate strong passwords for two important required parameters.

 * Select and edit the parameter file based on whether you will deploy personal or pooled host pool.

+* Login to AZ CLI using the `az login` command.

-* Edit the '--parameters' attribute in the deploy.ps1 script with the correct parameter file name and then run the "deploy.ps1" script.
+* Edit the `--parameters` attribute in the `deploy.ps1` script with the correct parameter file name and then run the `deploy.ps1` script.